moonrafa/moonrafa/README.md

 - ⭐ I’m looking to collaborate on **open source projects to improve my skills**

-- 🌠 All of my projects are available in my github page
+- 🌟 I love solving problems and learning new things

 - ✨ How to reach me **rrafasrodrigues@gmail.com**

-- 💘 I love my playlists, cloudy days and movies;
+- 💘 I also love my playlists, cloudy days and movies;

-- 🌟 I love solving problems and learning new things

 <h3 align="left">Languages and Tools:</h3>